 Here is today’s BIG IDEA—The research is very clear that gratitude changes your brain chemistry and wiring, your leadership results, your physical health, and the health of your organization.

 Many years ago, I was leading meth recovery groups for the VA hospital.
 One group member had just lost his job due to relapse and was feeling particularly depressed.
-One of his peers, who was not one to mince words immediately jumped in— “When was the last time you made a gratitude list?”
+One of his peers, who was not one to mince words, immediately spoke up— “When was the last time you made a gratitude list?”

 In the recovery community, gratitude lists are considered essential for survival, mindset, and shifting perspective.

 In fact, a huge meta-analysis in 2009 summarized 49 studies on the effects of positive psychology interventions and found that gratitude journaling was a powerful factor in overall well-being and a great defense against depression.